hipstas/spokenweb/README.md

 ## III.
 Start Docker

 Enter the following commands in the terminal to kill an existing SpokenWeb container (if applicable), then run the Docker container.
+You will have to hit 'return' twice.
 [These commands are explained in more detail below.]

 ```
 docker rm -f spokenweb